swarup4/job-search/README.md

 - 🔍 **Automated job discovery** — pulls fresh listings daily from Google/SerpAPI, Indeed (via MCP), LinkedIn, and Naukri
 - 🎯 **JD keyword matching & gap analysis** — extracts technical keywords from a JD, diffs them against your resume, and shows you exactly what's present vs. missing
-- 🧠 **RAG-backed retrieval** — your resume is chunked and embedded into a vector store, so tailoring and scoring work against what your resume actually says rather than a keyword list
+- 🧠 **RAG-backed retrieval with reranking** — your resume is chunked and embedded, retrieved by vector search, then reranked so tailoring and scoring work against what your resume actually says
+- 📐 **Measured, not assumed** — a [Ragas](https://docs.ragas.io/) suite scores retrieval quality and, critically, **faithfulness**: the automated check that nothing was fabricated
 - ✅ **Interactive keyword selection** — you choose which missing keywords to incorporate; nothing gets added to your resume without explicit approval
 - 📄 **Resume tailoring** — generates a tailored `.tex` (LaTeX) resume per job, built on your own template
 - 🧩 **Chrome extension autofill** — fills application forms inside your real, already-logged-in browser session; you always review and submit manually
 - 📊 **Pipeline tracking** — status board (Applied → Viewed → Interview → Offer/Rejected) with follow-up reminders, synced to Google Sheets
-- 🤖 **Fully local LLM inference** — runs on Ollama/vLLM; no resume or JD data is ever sent to a third-party hosted AI API
+- 🤖 **All generation runs locally** — every LLM call that writes, decides, or scores runs on Ollama/vLLM.
+Embedding and reranking use Voyage's hosted API; see [what leaves your machine](#what-leaves-your-machine)

 ## Architecture